gloewing/sMTL/sMTL_paper_code/README.md

 1) Open "~/Rcode/Intro Support Figure1 Demo.R" and run entire script.

 Note that running this code requires specifying (in this .R file) the following path that is computer-specific:
-juliaPath: the path name to Julia binary on your computer --To find the binary location, open Julia and enter the command: >> Base.julia_cmd()[1] --Paste the pathname of that in the .R file
+juliaPath: the path name to Julia binary on your computer (line 16 of this .R file) --To find the binary location, open Julia and enter the command: >> Base.julia_cmd()[1] --Paste the pathname of that in the .R file